-Back-door botnets rely on already infected devices to infect other devices, adding them to the botnet to be controlled by the bot-herder.
+Back-door botnets rely on infected devices to infect other devices, adding them to the botnet to be controlled by the bot-herder.
 Like other types of botnet attacks, back-door botnets typically begin with a user unknowingly installing malware.

 However, unlike other botnet malware, back-door botnets enter systems through the “back door,” which is harder to detect.
-The botnet doesn’t necessarily need a user to let it in because it can automatically find its way past security measures in place.
+The botnet doesn’t necessarily need a user to let it in because it can automatically find its way past the security measures in place.

-These types of attacks may be conducted as part of an overall campaign, or a series of attempts over time to gain access into an organization’s systems and networks.
+These types of attacks may be conducted as part of an overall campaign or a series of attempts over time to gain access into an organization’s systems and networks.
 Bot-herders behind targeted intrusions typically have additional expertise and resources to conduct campaigns over a long period of time, adapting, adjusting, and improving their attack methods to counter their target’s defenses.